Terrahop/react-native-rust-demo/README.md

 ### macOS Caveats

 * Do NOT use brew/apt to install the Android SDK/NDK.
 Download the official version from the website.
-* You may need to accept the Xcode license agreement in order to build on
+* You may need to accept the Xcode license agreement in order to build: `sudo xcodebuild -license`

 ## Building